vormkracht10/laravel-google-analytics-v4/README.md

 // Get the total users by age group for the last 7 weeks
 $data = Analytics::totalUsersByAgeGroup(Period::weeks(7));

+// Get the total users by date per page for the last 7 weeks:
+$data = Analytics::totalUsersByDatePerPage(Period::weeks(7));
 ```

 ### Device and OS Analytics